Be kind to one another Eph 4:32

-The project has two children with disabilities: a girl of eight who came to live in the home in October 2016 and a 13-yr-old boy who has been with the LaRoche family since he was an infant.
-Both children have severe physical and learning disabilities, requiring 24-hour care.
+The project has three children with disabilities: a girl of eight who came to live in the home in October 2016 and a 13-yr-old boy who has been with the LaRoche family since he was an infant.
+They were joined in December 2017 by a girl of seven.
+All children have severe physical and learning disabilities, requiring 24-hour care.

 In 2016 a house with three spacious bedrooms and an adjacent guest room was built, fitted with solar and wind-powered lights, refrigeration and water pumping.

 The farm has 10 milk camels and their calves providing a protein-rich milk for the children to drink, with a small income derived from the surplus.
 Goats milk is made into cheese, kefir and yoghurt providing valuable probiotics.
 Sheep and goats are the source of nourishing meat stocks for the childrens’ diet.
 Free-range chickens provide eggs and a small vegetable garden has been planted to give lettuce, tomatoes, sukuma, sweet potatoes and parsley, albeit on a small scale at this stage.
 The room for tanning has been prepared and the skins are ready for when the rains come and provide fresh water to the process.
 Beehives are being ordered and a biogas system has been installed with support from Kindfund.

 Whilst benefitting a little from income generating activities these facilities are very demanding on resources by the nature of the care required.
 The need for a home and advice centre for those with disabilities in this area of Northern Kenya is substantial and Kindfund and the LaRoche family will be exploring all possible avenues for support from Government and other NGOs to expand this work.